BioBoost/course_iot_devices/docs/01_crash_course_nodejs/README.md

 * WebApps are written in client/server model
 * Client requests file from server
-* Server gets file (waits) from filesystem and returns it, then closes connection
+* Server gets file from filesystem and returns it (needs to wait), then closes connection
 * Ready for new connection

 #### What about multiple clients

 * Threads
-  * Running multiple operations concurrently
+  * Allows for running multiple operations concurrently
-* Starting up new threads had a cost (overhead)
+  * Threads need memory
+  * Eventually maxes out and requires waiting

 ### Here came Node.js

 * Client requests file from server
 * Node.js requests the file from the file system but doesn't wait
 * Ready to handle the next request.
+  * Can handle tens of thousands of connections
 * When the file system has opened and read the file, the server is notified and it returns the content to the client.

+## Use cases

+* REST APIs
+* Backend Apps
+* Real-time services (chats, games, ...)
+* Blogs, CMS, Social Apps
+* Command line tools and Utilities
+* Mainly things that are not CPU-intensive

 ## Creating Apps